Skip to main

 • Current McDaniel Students

-• The Bachelor’s to Master’s (4+2) Pathway option is also available to currently enrolled McDaniel undergraduate students who apply to the pathway by the fall of their third year of study.
+• The Five-Year Accelerated Program option is also available to currently enrolled McDaniel undergraduate students who apply to the by the fall of their third year of study and who meet the prerequisite requirements for admission to the MS in OT program.

 Application Requirements

-McDaniel College employs a holistic admissions process and considers the following factors for admission to the traditional master’s level entry and the Bachelor's to Master’s (4+2) Pathway.
+McDaniel College employs a holistic admissions process and considers the following factors for admission to the traditional master’s level entry and the Five-Year Accelerated program.

 Admission Requirements for Traditional Master’s Level Entry